 Instructions

-• In a large skillet or wok, heat 1 tablespoon of vegetable oil over medium-high heat.
+• Heat 1 tablespoon vegetable oil in a large skillet or wok over medium-high heat.

-• Add the minced garlic and cook until fragrant, about 30 seconds.
+• Add 2 cloves minced garlic and cook for about 30 seconds, until fragrant.

-• In a separate small non-stick skillet, heat the remaining 1 tablespoon of vegetable oil over medium heat.
+• In a separate skillet, heat the remaining 1 tablespoon vegetable oil over medium heat.

-• Divide the kimchi fried rice between two bowls and top each serving with a fried egg.
+• Divide the kimchi fried rice between 2 bowls and top each serving with 1 fried egg.

 Recipe Notes